sdetweil/MagicMirror_scripts/README.md

 # MagicMirror² installation and setup scripts

-These scripts can be used to automate installation of release upgrades.
+These scripts can be used to automate installation and release upgrades.

 ## Install MagicMirror²